EHAT32/SVETlANNa/README.md

 and open the page in your browser (see “Or copy and paste one of these URLs:” in a terminal window)
 9. Go to the folder SVETlANNa.docs.
 Examples are grouped into subject subfolders in form of .ipynb files.
 To run them you need to open a file in the Jupyter notebook and run all code cells (key Shift+Enter).

-## Running exaples with SVETlANNa installed from source
+## Running examples with SVETlANNa installed from source

 1. Clone the repository (you should have an installed [git](https://git-scm.com)):
 ```bash